 - Security Groups and networks ACLs allow you to control inbound and outbound network access to and from your instances.

 - You can connect your existing IT infrastructure to resources in your VPC using industry-standard encrypted IPsec VPN connections.

-- You can provision your EC2 resources as Dedicated Instances.
-Dedicated Instances are Amazon EC2 Instances that run on hardware dedicated to a single customer for additional isolation.
+- For additional isolation, you can provision your EC2 resources on Dedicated Hosts or as Dedicated Instances.
+Both allow you to use EC2 instances in a VPC on hardware dedicated to a single customer.

 If you do not have a default VPC you must create a VPC and launch instances into that VPC to leverage advanced networking features such as private subnets, outbound security group filtering, network ACLs, Dedicated Instances, and VPN connections.